shaynemeyer/typing-test-py/readme.md

-# Py Typing Test CLI
+# Typing Test with Python

+Demonstration of using curses to build a cli version of a words per minute typing test with Python.

+---

 ## Setup Virtual Environment